Communication

 Makaton

-Makaton is a language programme that uses signs, symbols, and speech to support communication.
+Makaton is a sign language programme that uses the hands to make signs, picture symbols, and speech from the support person to facilitate communication.
 It is particularly effective for individuals with limited or no spoken language.

-- Signs are borrowed from British Sign Language (BSL), but simplified for accessibility.
+• Signs are borrowed from British Sign Language (BSL), but simplified for accessibility, and spoken words are used with the signs.

-- Symbols are used alongside the signs to reinforce meaning visually.
+• Symbols are sometimes used alongside the hand signs to reinforce meaning visually.

 Many families use Makaton from an early age and find it opens a vital bridge for emotional expression and interaction.